Skip navigation

 Newcastle Greens will work with Council and the community to ensure:

-• the city and surrounding rural lands of the Hunter Valley provide sufficient fresh food for the local population
+• the city and surrounding rural lands of the Hunter Valley are best placed to provide sufficient fresh food for the local population

 • Newcastle’s urban and peri-urban areas are protected from encroachment through planning legislation and policy, and initiatives developed to encourage sustainable agricultural production in these areas